natcap/invest.users-guide/source/habitat_quality.rst

   InVEST will not prompt you for these rasters in the tool interface.
 It will instead automatically find each one in the user-specified Folder, based on names in the **Threats data** table.

   **Raster naming requirements**: The name of each raster file must exactly match the name of a degradation source in the rows of the Threats data table, with the added "_b" (baseline), "_c" (current), or "_f" (future) to indicate the threat map's scenario.
 File name cannot be longer than 7 characters if using ESRI GRID format (so TIFFs are recommended.)
+For example, if you have a THREAT name in the Threat data table named "roads", the corresponding threat rasters must be named "roads_c.tif", "roads_f.tif" and "roads_b.tif" (if using TIFF format).

   If you are analyzing habitat quality for more than one LULC scenario (e.g., a current and future map or a baseline, current, and future map) then you need a set of threat layers for each modeled scenario.
 Add an "_c" at the end of the raster for all "current" threat layers, an "_f" for all future threat layers, and an "_b" for all "baseline" threat layers.
 For example, a layer with roads in the current scenario could be named "roads_c.tif", roads in a future scenario named "roads_f.tif" and baseline roads "roads_b.tif".
 If you do not use such endings then the model assumes the degradation source layers correspond to the current map.
 If a threat noted in the Threats data table is inappropriate for the LULC scenario that you are analyzing (e.g., industrial development on a Willamette Valley pre-settlement map from 1851) then enter a threat map for that time period that has all 0 values.
 If you do not include threat maps for a submitted LULC scenario then the model will not calculate habitat quality on the scenario LULC map.